Best Side Trips On Manaslu Circuit Trek

 • Get personal blessing from the head lama of the gompa.

-Kal Tal is one of the most mystical and lesser-known side trips on the Manaslu Circuit Trek.
-Also known as Kalchhuman Tal, it is a high-altitude freshwater lake perched at 3,600 meters (11,811 feet) on Lungmang Hill.
-The name Kal Tal, translates to “Death Lake” in Nepali and is regarded as a sacred site.
+Kal Tal, also known as Kalchhuman Tal, is one of the most mystical and lesser-known side trips on the Manaslu Circuit Trek.
+This high-altitude glacial lake in the Manaslu region rests quietly at 3,600 meters (11,811 feet) on Lungmang Hill, surrounded by untouched alpine wilderness.
+In Nepali, Kal Tal translates to “Death Lake” and holds deep spiritual significance among locals.

 Manaslu Trek